-* I feel we went through these exhibits faster than I would have liked because we weren’t sure how much was ahead of us, and we had a “hard stop” at 3 pm to get to the airport.
-I would have appreciated more time to go through these exhibits a little more slowly, to read and experience them more fully.
-I recommend allowing three to four hours to properly tour the center.
+* I feel we went through these exhibits faster than I would have liked because we weren’t sure how much was ahead of us, and we had to leave for the airport at 3:00 pm.
+It would have been nice to go through these exhibits a little more slowly, to read and experience them more fully.
+I recommend allowing three to four hours to properly tour the National Underground Railroad Freedom Center.

 Pro Tip: The museum is closed on Sundays and Mondays.